 I think you know in your heart of hearts, it’s not time for you to be in the dating game again.
 You instinctively know that.
 In my experience people almost never wait too long.
 It’s all too common for people to rush back to dating much too soon.
 So, it’s probably wise to error on the side of slower and not faster.

-The answer to your question is date when you feel perfectly ready.
+The answer to your question is: Date when you feel perfectly ready.
 Date when you think it will be fun.
-Most importantly date when, and only when you are absolutely loving being single.
-(Tweetable!)
+Most importantly date when and only when you truly love being single.

 When you are loving everything about being single and loving your life, you are perfectly lined up to be attracting other people who have lives they love.